Geneoscopy's ColoSense® Test Included as a Preferred Option in the American Cancer Society Colorectal Cancer Screening Guidelines Update

 About Geneoscopy, Inc.

-Geneoscopy Inc. is a life sciences company focused on developing diagnostic tests for gastrointestinal health.
+Geneoscopy, Inc. is a life sciences company focused on developing diagnostic tests for gastrointestinal health.
 Leveraging its proprietary, patented stool-derived eukaryotic RNA (seRNA) biomarker platform, Geneoscopy’s mission is to empower patients and providers to transform gastrointestinal health through innovative diagnostics.
-Beyond colorectal cancer screening, Geneoscopy is developing diagnostic tests for treatment selection and therapy monitoring in other disease areas in partnership with leading universities and biopharmaceutical companies.
+The company’s FDA-approved ColoSense test uses a proprietary RNA-based platform to screen for colorectal cancer and advanced adenomas for average-risk individuals over the age of 45.
+In partnership with leading universities and biopharmaceutical companies, Geneoscopy is also developing diagnostic tests for treatment selection and therapy monitoring in other areas of gastrointestinal health.
 For more information, visit www.geneoscopy.com and follow the company on LinkedIn.

 Andrea Sampson